radarFudan/Awesome-state-space-models/README.md

 5. Mega: Moving Average Equipped Gated Attention (Mega) [GitHub](https://github.com/facebookresearch/mega)

 6. [Annotated S4](https://srush.github.io/annotated-s4/) By [Sasha Rush](http://rush-nlp.com) and [Sidd Karamcheti](https://www.siddkaramcheti.com) [GitHub](https://github.com/srush/annotated-s4)

-## TODO

-Summarize the important unsolved questions in state-space models.
-(Personal viewpoint)

-1. Scale-up, how to train a larger state-space model with better performance.
-    Interesting topics include but are not limited to scaling law.
-    Scale-up depth (l) / width (m) / sequence length (T) / hidden state size (S).
-    How to scale up the hidden states and parameters at the same time?
-Mamba's hidden states are 1D ($S=l * 16m$) while linear attention hidden states are 2D ($S=l * m^2$).
-    Intuitively the scaleup of parameters should be faster than the scaleup of hidden states.
-    Because the recurrent model is approximating the $(x_k,h_k)->(y_k,h_{k+1}) \in \mathbb{R}^{m + S}$ map.
-2. Speed-up, how to make the SSM layer faster.
-This topic can borrow a lot of idea from [Flash-Attention](https://github.com/Dao-AILab/flash-attention).
-This has been done in [FlashFFTConv]((https://openreview.net/forum?id=gPKTTAfYBp)), [Mamba]((https://arxiv.org/abs/2312.00752)) and [gated linear attention](https://arxiv.org/abs/2312.06635).
-    Another viewpoint is from classical control theory, use system identification idea (Hankel matrix decomposition).
-[Laughing-hyena](https://arxiv.org/abs/2310.18780)
-3. Cheaper, given a large model, how to perserve the model performance and run the inference with fewer FLOPs.
-    1. Quantization belongs to this part.
-However, using lower precision might cause training instability.
-    2. Maybe we can consider a minimal realization of state-space model: https://ocw.mit.edu/courses/6-241j-dynamic-systems-and-control-spring-2011/resources/mit6_241js11_lec21/
-        Trim the hidden dimension from large dimension to some principal component.
-4. Theoretical guarantees
-    1. Rates for approximation/generalization/optimization.
-    2. Stability in approximation/optimization: Does SSM resolve the difficulty in traditional nonlinear RNNs such as GRU and LSTM?
-    3. Initialization scheme, for example, task-dependent initialization.

 ## Star History